 Shrimp Tacos With Pineapple – The whole family will love this seafood twist on the classic taco.
 Instead of beef, get out the frozen or fresh shrimp!
 With some avocado, red onion, fresh salsa, cilantro, chili-lime seasoning, and grilled pineapple, you’ll have a fantastic meal with lots of flavors.

-Glazed Chicken & Broccoli – This balanced dinner is great for getting in some essential food groups.
+Glazed Chicken & Broccoli – This balanced dinner is great for consuming some essential food groups.
 All you have to do is take teriyaki-tossed chicken drumsticks with broccoli and throw them on the sheet pan.
 You can also add fingerling or sweet potatoes!

 Beef Fajita Burrito Bowl – They can also be one of the best family dinners that everyone can customize!
 Additions like brown rice, black beans, fajita beef, bell peppers, cilantro, pico de gallo, guacamole, onion, cilantro, jalapeno, lettuce, and sour cream make this family dinner a hit.